manish-garodia/database-livelabs/projects/dba-essentials-test/db21c-livelabs-workshops/manage-schema-objects/initialize-environment/initialize-environment.md

     $ <copy>source ~/run_ords.sh</copy>
     ```

-Your environment is now ready.
-You can access the Oracle Database Actions login page in a web browser.
+If the dependent components are running, you can access the Oracle Database Actions login page in a web browser.

 ## Task 2: Log in to Oracle Database Actions